hoganphysics/sti3/docs/src/network.rst

     The associated hub network for the device network in :numref:`simple-network-example`.
-One or more devices (gray) join the network by connecting to a hub (green).
+One or more devices (gray) join the network by attaching (dashed lines) to a hub (green).
 The hubs then connect together over TCP/IP (black edges) to establish the network communication and facilitate the distribution of device references.
 The device network connectivity of :numref:`simple-network-example` is shown in light gray for reference.

 As a more complicated example, the hub network associated with the device network in :numref:`hierarchical-network-example` is shown below.
+Here there are four hubs (running in different executables, typically on different computers), corresponding to the four computer addresses in this example network (`addr1`, `addr2`, `addr3`, `addr4`).

 .. figure:: ../figs/stihubnet2.png
     :scale: 100 %